mjhmilla/Millard2024VEXATMuscleLSDYNA/README.md

 # Viscoelastic Cross-bridge Active Titin Muscle Model for LS-DYNA

 This is an LS-DYNA implementation of Millard et al.'s VEXAT muscle model that also includes the reflex controller described in Wochner et al. This material has only been compiled and tested in LS-DYNA R9.3.1.
+This model is benchmarked in [1], formulated in [2], and uses the reflex controller described in [3].

+1. Matthew Millard, Norman Stutzig, Jörg Fehr, Tobias Siebert.
+A benchmark of muscle models to length changes great and small.
+Journal of the Mechanical Behavior of Biomedical Materials.
+2024 (submitted)

-Matthew Millard, David W. Franklin, Walter Herzog (2023).
-A three filament mechanistic model of musculotendon force and impedance eLife12:RP88344 https://doi.org/10.7554/eLife.88344.2
+2. Matthew Millard, David W Franklin, Walter Herzog.
+A three filament mechanistic model of musculotendon force and impedance. eLife 12:RP88344, https://doi.org/10.7554/eLife.88344.3, 2024 (accepted)

-Wochner I, Nölle LV, Martynenko OV, Schmitt S. ‘Falling heads’: investigating reflexive responses to head–neck perturbations.
+3. Wochner I, Nölle LV, Martynenko OV, Schmitt S. ‘Falling heads’: investigating reflexive responses to head–neck perturbations.
 BioMedical Engineering OnLine.
 2022 Apr 16;21(1):25.

 ## Pre-requisites